 Silver Buffaloberry is a loosely branched native North American deciduous shrub, growing 6 to 20 feet in height forming a spreading crown that can spread as wide as the plant is tall.
 When grown in close quarters the crown is slender.
 The plant readily forms thickets.

-Stems are slender with gray-brown bark with raised horizontal lenticels, and slender thorns formed on short stub branches.
+Stems are slender with gray-brown bark with raised horizontal lenticels and slender thorns are formed on short stub branches.
 Older bark is primary brownish with scaly ridges.
 Old plants can have stems to 10 inches in diameter.
 Buds on twigs are opposite each other, globose in shape and very silvery in color.